Flexible inference for animal learning rules using neural networks

 Previous studies have shown that artificial neural networks provide a more accurate description of animal learning behavior than classical learning models \cite{richards2019deep, yang2020artificial, yamins2014performance,banino2018vector, cueva2018emergence,whittington2020tolman,tyulmankov2022meta,mante2013context,pagan2025individual,wang2018prefrontal,fascianelli2022neural,jensen2024recurrent,peterson2021using,song2021using,jaffe2023modelling,kuperwajs2023using,rmus2024artificial,ger2024harnessing}.
 Several recent works have taken steps to enhance the interpretability of inferred learning strategies --- for example, by regularizing the latent space or parameterizing in low-dimensional or human-interpretable forms~\cite{ji2023automatic,miller2023cognitive,eckstein2023predictive,castro2025discovering}, but they have not addressed \textit{de novo} learning, i.e., learning to perform a new sensory-motor task behavior structure (input–output mappings) from scratch.

 Methods for inferring learning rules during the acquisition of new task structures remain sparse.
-Those that do exist typically assume a predefined functional form~\cite{Lak2020elife,ashwood2020inferring,liebana2023striatal}, limiting their ability to capture learning strategies that differ from hand-designed models.
+Those that do exist typically assume a predefined functional form~\cite{Lak2020elife,ashwood2020inferring,liebana2023striatal,geadah2025inferring}, limiting their ability to capture learning strategies that differ from hand-designed models.
 In addition, many are memoryless or 'Markovian', assuming that weight updates depend only on the task variables encountered on the current trial; this stands in contrast to biological learning, where history plays a prominent role --- such as through eligibility traces~\cite{Magee2020,Gerstner2018} or the influence of trial history on decision-making~\cite{roy2021extracting,urai2017pupil,morcos2016history,akrami2018posterior}.
 In this work, we focus on inferring learning rules from behavioral data, motivated by the broad availability of behavioral datasets and the potential for large-scale inference without requiring simultaneous neural recordings.
-In parallel, several studies have proposed approaches to infer synaptic-level plasticity rules~\cite{lim2015inferring,portes2022distinguishing,kepple2021curriculum,nayebi2020identifying,mehta2024model,confavreux2020meta,confavreux2023meta,ramesh2023indistinguishable,bell2024discovering}, which offer detailed insights into neural mechanisms.
-While some of these approaches can also be applied to behavioral data (e.g.,~\cite{mehta2024model}), their focus has largely been on neural-level inference and often requires neural activity recordings or handcrafted functional bases for interpretation.
+In parallel, many studies have proposed approaches to study synaptic-level plasticity rules~\cite{lim2015inferring,portes2022distinguishing,kepple2021curriculum,nayebi2020identifying,mehta2024model,confavreux2020meta,confavreux2023meta,ramesh2023indistinguishable,bell2024discovering,liu2021cell,liu2022biologically,lillicrap2016random,hinton2022forward}.
+While some of these approaches can also be applied to behavioral data (e.g.,~\cite{mehta2024model}), their focus has largely been on synaptic-level inference and often requires neural activity recordings or handcrafted functional bases for interpretation.
 Our method instead emphasizes flexible inference directly from behavior, improving weight recovery via psychometric-curve initialization and extending flexibility with recurrent networks to capture multi-trial history beyond bandit tasks.